 The contribution requirements of Plan members and the District are established and may be amended by the District and the District's bargaining units.
-The voluntary contributions are based on projected pay-as-you-go financing requirements.
-For the measurement period of June 30, 2022, the District paid \$1,737,471 in benefits, of which \$1,345,375 was used for current premiums and \$392,096 represents the effect of the implicit rate subsidy.
+The voluntary contributions are based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined feasible by District management and the District's Governing Board.
+For the measurement period of June 30, 2023, the District contributed \$3,206,440 to the Plan, of which \$1,206,440 was used for current premiums and \$2,000,000 was used to fund the OPEB Trust.